Minutes of the 8th CST Council Meeting held on 3-4 January 2017

 = = = = = = = =

-tated that the first case cited by CCT, Gujarat was a fisheries case and this was legally not problematic as fisheries was Constitutionally in the domain of the States and the second judgement followed the first one.
+ates and the second judgement followed the first one.
 He stated that the judgement in the case of Great Eastern Shipping Co. relied upon the fisheries case to say that it applied to it and the Union of India had objected to this decision.
 He further observed that as the power to levy VAT was never vested with the Union, the State Governments made legislation to administer VAT in the coastal waters and the practice thus continued.
 He added that now, in view of the definition of Union Territory in Article 366(30) of the Constitution, it needed to be considered carefully whether States could be given power to impose GST in a territory which was constitutionally a Union Territory.
-The Hon'ble Minister from Tamil Nadu stated that as States were allowed to collect VAT earlier, they should also be allowed to collect SGST in the
+The Hon'ble Minister from Tamil Nadu stated that as States were allowed to collect VAT earlier, they should also be allowed to collect SGST in the spirit of cooperative federalism, The Hon'ble Minister from Karnataka stated that by an administrative arrangement, territorial waters could still remain a Uni

 = = = = = = = =